bobbadshy/touchosc_shiva_preset_manager/README.md

 - Select controls by:
   - MIDI message attached
   - OSC message attached
-  - Special string prefixes at start of a control's tag field value: In addition to MIDI or OSC message select mode, controls can always be explicitly included or excluded by adding on of the strings **"shiva"** or **"noshiva"** to the start of any contol's tag!
+  - Special string prefixes at start of a control's tag field value:

+    *To explicitly include or exclude single controls or a whole group, add either the string **"shiva"** or **"noshiva"** to the start of the contol or group tag!*

 - Optionally limit preset to a certain base group, so multiple preset modules can be added to a surface, e.g. one on every pager page.

 - Saves the controls' `x`, `y`, and `text` values into the preset.

+- Extended Manager mode

+  The default mode.
+Switch between modes by tapping the toggle icon on the title bar.

+- Direct Access mode

+  Easy and quick access to all saved presets through navigation buttons, or by intuitive swiping through preset pages.

+- Small collapsed mode

+  Tap on heading to switch between collapsed and normal mode.

+- Copy, paste, and delete presets between preset slots through context menu.

+  The context menu is invoked when you long-tap (hold) on:
+    - The small selected preset no. display in Extended Manager mode, or
+    - Any of the preset buttons in Direct Access mode.

+- Preset name editor
+  - Tap on the bigger multi-line name display to edit the currently active preset name.

+- Interactive settings

-- ***Interactive settings:*** The above settings can be changed on-the-fly in the running TouchOS surface:
+  Settings can be changed on-the-fly in the running TouchOS surface:
   - Long-tap (hold) the toggle icon on the title bar to open the settings page.
   - When choosing the control select mode in the settings, the number of recognized controls is indicated, and all selected controls are blinked shortly.

-- Preset name editor.
-  - Tap on the bigger multi-line name display to edit the currently active preset name.
-- Direct access load mode
-- Small collapsed mode (tap on heading)
-- Extended manager mode (for saving and loading):
-  - Switch between modes by tapping the toggle icon on the title bar.
-- Copy, paste, and delete presets between preset slots through context menu.
-  - The context menu is invoked when you long-tap (hold) on:
-    - the small selected preset no. display in Extended mode, or
-    - any of the preset buttons in Direct access mode.
-- Fail-safe load and save
+- Fail-safe load and save by requiring "Save" or "Load" function select.

 - Automatic and manual preset crossfading

 - "Randomize all controls now!" option (available in the interactive settings).

 - Last preset is automatically loaded on surface startup.

 - Auto-detect and indicate if controls have been modified since last preset loading.
-  - Tap on the single-line preset info display to *blink ;)* all controls that currently differ from preset values.
+  - Tap on the single-line preset info display to *blink* all controls that currently differ from preset values.

 - Restore controls working state cache with 10 undo steps, if you accidently loaded a preset and want to revert to a previous working state.

 - A basic skin settings config group in TouchOSC Editor view, to allow quick changes to colors, borders, backgrounds, etc. of elements, and apply those changes at startup.

 - ...

 ## Demo video